-If you’ve got some secret Santa gift exchanges coming up this season with coworkers, friends, or family, there’s a good chance you’re struggling to choose a gift.
+If you’ve got some secret Santa gift exchanges coming up this season with coworkers, friends, or family, there’s a good chance you’re struggling to choose a perfect gift.
 You want to give something interesting, inspiring, and enjoyable—even to the coworker you barely know.
 No one really needs more coffee mugs, ties, or sweaters.

 Have you ever thought about giving houseplants as gifts?
 Plants liven up homes and offices and have been proven to improve our health, both mental and physical.
 Plants also pull toxic chemicals out of the air to keep us breathing easier, and just looking at plants can cheer us up and lift our spirits.